UlyssesZh/UlyssesZh.github.io/_posts/2022-11-07-map-kepler-3-sphere.md

 Figuring out this mapping is actually more straightforward if we consider it as a problem in quantum mechanics.
 Here is how Fock derived this historically.
-The Schrödinger equation of the Kepler problem, after a Fourier transformation, is
+The Schr&ouml;dinger equation of the Kepler problem, after a Fourier transformation, is
 $$\left(\frac{p^2}{2m}-E\right)\Phi(p)=\frac{k}{2\pi^2\hbar}\int\mathrm d^3q\frac{\Phi(q)}{|\mathbf p-\mathbf q|^2}.$$
 Looking into it keenly enough, one may find that the factor $1/|\mathbf p-\mathbf q|^2$ is actually the Jacobian of the stereographic projection mentioned above.
-Some calculation should reduce this equation to the Schrödinger equation of a free particle on the 3-sphere.
+Some calculation should reduce this equation to the Schr&ouml;dinger equation of a free particle on the 3-sphere.

 Some online sources:
 several Wikipedia pages,
 [Baez 2022](https://math.ucr.edu/home/baez/gravitational.html),
 [Egan 2013](http://www.gregegan.net/SCIENCE/Ellipse/Ellipse.html).

-Best regards,

-Ulysses Zhan